MatheusFinatto/chess/readme.md

 npm run dev
 </code>
 </pre>
-<p>Abra o navegador em <a href="http://localhost:5173" target="_blank">localhost:5173</a> para acessar a interface.</p>
+<p>Open your browser and go to <a href="http://localhost:5173" target="_blank">localhost:5173</a> to access the interface.</p>

-<h3>3️⃣ Configuração do Lichess Bot</h3>
+<h3>3️⃣ Setting Up the Lichess Bot</h3>
-Necessário login e senha para inicio do bot dentro do ambiente lichess!
+A login and password are required to start the bot in the Lichess environment!
-Portanto, essa parte não é possível ser acessada por qualquer pessoa.
+Therefore, this part is not publicly accessible.
 <pre>
 <code>
 python3 -m venv bot

 source ./bot/bin/activate